dev-bittu/lotus-grammar/grammar/modules_and_packages/exporting.md

 The design ensures:
 - **Simplicity:** No verbose syntax is required for controlling visibility.
 - **Consistency:** Naming conventions like `_` are easy to understand.
-- **Flexibility:** The `pkg.b2` file allows explicit control for larger packages.
+- **Flexibility:** The `pkg.lt` file allows explicit control for larger packages.
 - **Readability:** Developers can quickly identify public vs. private entities without additional annotations.

 ---

 ## **How Other Languages Handle Exporting**
-Here’s how other languages deal with exporting, influencing b2's design:
+Here’s how other languages deal with exporting, influencing lotus's design:

 | Language       | Exporting Mechanism                                                                                                                                      |
 |----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|